-Fines aren’t the only punishment municipalities or counties can use to make sure you keep your lawn tidy.
+Fines aren’t the only kind of code enforcement that municipalities or counties can use to make sure you keep your lawn tidy.

 In High Point, North Carolina, if a homeowner’s lawn is unkempt the city will post a warning in the yard itself.
 If there’s no response the city will mail a letter and if the grass isn’t cut a month after an inspector checks it out, the city will place a lien on the home.

 Cities with their own public works department will usually just send a crew out to cut the grass and then charge the homeowner, Burgess explained.
-When you add in fines and a surcharge that cities often charge, it’s likely to be the most expensive haircut your lawn has ever had.
+When you add in fines and a surcharge that cities often charge for code violations, it’s likely to be the most expensive haircut your lawn has ever had.